Matveibos/rails_answers_and_guides/SQL_tutorial.md

 11. How you can calculate new field?

         SELECT price, amount, price * amount as common_price from my_table;
+12. How you can return AVG, OR SUM from columns?

+        SELECT AVG(price) from my_table;
 6. How you can wrte comment in sql?

         -- my-comment